wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Ability to add a compact shopping cart to your site using a shortcode.
 * Can be translated into any language.
 * and more...

+= Translations =

+The following language translations are already available:

+* English
+* German
+* Spanish
+* French
+* Italian
+* Japanese
+* Polish

+You can translate the plugin using [this documentation](http://www.tipsandtricks-hq.com/ecommerce/translating-the-wp-simple-shopping-cart-plugin-2627).

 = Note =